New Video Shows Killer Whales in Captivity vs. in the Ocean

 Although we have previously posted ”A Better Way to See Orcas”, which can be seen below, this powerful video-short will change the way the public looks at orca captivity and give them the opportunity to make informed decisions about their next travel/entertainment destination:

 We at The Orca Project apologize that this video is no longer available.
-Due to threats of copyright infringement from another “orca advocacy organization”, we have removed this important and compelling video.
+Due to possible copyright infringement of some footage, we have regretfully removed this important and compelling video.

 The video was prepared by Leah Lemieux, author of the book Rekindling the Waters, and Lori Marino, Ph.D., neuroscientist at Emory University, who has studied dolphins and whales for over twenty years.